duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 When your cheat sheet name is searched with any of the trigger words, your Instant Answer will be shown.
 For example, for the *vim* text editor, the Instant Answer will be triggered on: "vim cheatsheet", "vim commands", "vim guide", "vim shortcuts", and so on (full list of triggers available in [CheatSheets.pm](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/CheatSheets.pm))

+Looking for ideas for your cheat sheet?
+Check our [inspiration list](#cheat-sheet-ideas) below.

 ## How to Add Your Cheat Sheet

-If you have an idea for a cheat sheet, it's easy to add it to the DuckDuckGo Goodie repository.
+Once you have an [idea for a cheat sheet](#cheat-sheet-ideas), it's easy to add it to the DuckDuckGo Cheat Sheet Goodie.

 The first step is to [set up your development environment](https://duck.co/duckduckhack/setup_dev_environment).
 Following the [setup instructions](https://duck.co/duckduckhack/setup_dev_environment) will get you ready to contribute to the repository.